Good News: Dr. Reddy’s Will Produce a Cheaper Generic Form of Suboxone

-But that’s about to change.
+But this is about to change.

 Last month, a supplier of generic drugs—Dr. Reddy’s Laboratories—was allowed by a Delaware Court to produce a generic version of the costly drug.
-It’s a ruling which could potentially save countless lives, because many people suffering from substance abuse don’t have insurance, or if they do, their insurers don’t cover the cost of Suboxone films.
+It’s a ruling which could potentially save countless lives because many people suffering from substance abuse don’t have insurance or, if they do, their insurers don’t cover the cost of Suboxone films.

 The FDA Takes a Stand Against Suboxone Manufacturer

-Even with this probable litigation pending, the new FDA commissioner, Scott Gottlieb, M.D., stated the FDA would attempt to accelerate reviews of generic applications so more are approved in hopes of fighting the current deadly opioid epidemic.
+Even with this probable litigation pending, the new FDA commissioner, Scott Gottlieb, M.D., stated that the FDA would attempt to accelerate reviews of generic applications so that more are approved in hopes of fighting the current deadly opioid epidemic.

 Big Pharma Fights Back

-In response to this ruling, Indivior CEO Shaun Thaxter said: “Today’s news is disappointing to Indivior, given the belief that the Company has in its intellectual property for Suboxone Film… We will appeal the ruling and defend our intellectual property….As always, our unwavering focus is on addressing the unmet needs of opioid dependent patients.
+In response to this ruling, Indivior CEO Shaun Thaxter said: “Today’s news is disappointing to Indivior, given the belief that the Company has in its intellectual property for Suboxone Film… We will appeal the ruling and defend our intellectual property… As always, our unwavering focus is on addressing the unmet needs of opioid-dependent patients.
 On behalf of the millions of patients who struggle to overcome opioid addiction, the majority of whom need help but go untreated, we remain relentless in our pursuit to transform addiction from a global human crisis to a recognized and treated disease.”